One-Day Digestive Reset

 - Turbinado sugar

 - Turmeric powder

-For more information on Ayurvedic Cleansing, click here to return to our Cleansing Department.
+For more information on Ayurvedic Cleansing, visit our cleansing department.

 For more information on agni and why it is so critical to our overall health, you may enjoy our piece on The Importance of Healthy Digestion.